Merlin-Willner/TruthOrDare/README.md

 **_Truth or Dare_**

-There is more than just that but that is also described inside the app on the 'About' Page.
+There is more than just that, but that is also described inside the app on the 'About' Page.

 The Idea was to make the best Party-Game-App available on the market with multiple games, a messanger and different Events.
 But as discribed on the official Final Project Page: